PEXANE2/azure-docs.tr-tr/articles/iot-pnp/concepts-model-repository.md

 #### <a name="validate-models"></a>Validate-modeller

-Modellerinizi yerel olarak doğrulamak için [Dtdl doğrulama örneğini](https://github.com/Azure-Samples/DTDL-Validator) çalıştırabilirsiniz.
+Cihaz modellerinizi yerel olarak doğrulamak için [Dtdl doğrulama örneğini](https://github.com/Azure-Samples/DTDL-Validator) çalıştırabilirsiniz.

 ## <a name="next-steps"></a>Sonraki adımlar